hardingalexh/agent-of-the-king/README.md

 Re-fetches the card pool from arkhamdb.

 ```
-!card [text] [level]
+!card [text] ([level])
 ```
 Searches for a card.
-Note that cards with multiple words require spaces.
-For example, searching for "Prepared for the worst" would require `!card "prepared for the worst"`.
-If 3 or less results are found it will send all of them with pictures, if more than 3 it will just return card titles, if more than 10 it returns a message saying that it can't return that many.
+Optionally include a level in parentheses.
+For example, `!card ward of protection` will return all copies, `!card ward of protection (2)` will only return the level 2, and `!card ward of protection(u)` will return all upgraded copies.

 ```
 !weakness *traits